bauchdj/file-browser-web-app/README.md

 - Secure login over HTTPS
 - Mobile and Desktop friend design.
-- Ability to select multiple files and make custom shared collections.
+- Ability to select multiple files and make custom shared collections available to guests.
-- Download multiple files as zip or without zip.
+- Download multiple files as zip file or separate, singular, files back to back.
 - Regular and Regex file search.
 - File system management built on Nodejs.

 ### Technologies

-- **HTML** - Simple, clean HTML structure for home page and sharing page.
+- **HTML** - Simple, clean HTML structure for home page and login page.
 - **CSS** - Application styling that looks good on different screen sizes, color scheme, vivid and intuitive buttons.
 - **JavaScript** - Provides login, window resizing, Nodejs file management, dynamic file column sorting.
-- **Service** - Uses api to get icon based on file type.
+- **Service** - Uses api to get icon and name based on file extension.
 - **DB** - Store users credentials.
 - **Login** - Register and login users.
 Credentials securely stored in database.
 Only users can access file directory and secured file collections.
-- **WebSocket** - Anyone viewing a shared collection is shown **live** in viewer box.
+- **WebSocket** - Every directory will show a **live** list of viewers.
 - **React** - Application ported to use the React web framework.

 # HTML deliverable

 - **HTML pages** - Two HTML pages.
-File browsing and shared file collection.
+File browsing and login page.
+Shared files will still use default homepage, the user will just be labeled as "Guest".
 - **Links** - The login page automatically links to the root folder of you files directory.
 - **Text** - File metadata and details.
-- **Images** - File type icons.
+- **Images** - Header icon.
+File type icons.
 - **Login** - Input box and submit button for login.
 - **Database** - Users credentials.
-- **WebSocket** - In shared file collections a **live viewers** list will constantly be updated so you can see anyone else looking at the same files.
+- **WebSocket** - Box that shows all **viewers live** in that currenty directory (same file path).

 # CSS deliverable

-- **Header, footer, and main content body**
+- **Header, footer, and main content body** -
-- **Navigation elements** - I dropped the underlines and changed the color for anchor elements.
+- **Navigation elements** -
 - **Responsive to window resizing** - My app looks great on all window sizes and devices
 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent fonts